 Symptoms typically reported soon after a concussion can be physical (e.g., headache, dizziness, nausea), cognitive (e.g., concentration and memory difficulties), and/or emotional (e.g., irritability, feeling down, anxiety, low stress tolerance).
 The good news is that most individuals can expect a full recovery with symptoms resolving within a few days to a few weeks.
 In 15-20% of cases, individuals may experience persistent post concussion symptoms and recovery can take longer.

 At Toronto Brain Health, concussion assessment begins with an initial consultation with one of our experienced neuropsychologists.
 Here we can discuss your concerns and identify likely barriers to recovery.
-Further recommendations may be made pertaining to more detailed assessment and/or referral to other qualified professionals to ensure you receive the comprehensive care you need to get better.
+Further recommendations may be made pertaining to more detailed assessment and/or referral to other qualified professionals to ensure you receive the comprehensive care you need.

 We offer individually tailored intervention.
-Many post-concussive symptoms are not unique to concussion.
+Many post-concussive symptoms are not unique to concussion or can be made worse by other factors.
 Although symptoms experienced immediately or shortly after injury are likely to be related to brain trauma, over time the brain heals and persistent symptoms can be maintained by many other factors.
-Circumstances that can develop after concussion and cause similar symptoms include depression, anxiety, avoidance of triggers (e.g., sound, lights, physical exertion), sleep disruption, fatigue, pain (e.g., headaches), preoccupation with symptoms, and even misinformation by well meaning family and health professionals.
+Such factors can include depression, anxiety, avoidance of triggers (e.g., sound, lights, physical exertion), sleep problems, fatigue, pain (e.g., headaches), preoccupation with symptoms, and even misinformation by well meaning family and health professionals.
 These factors often form barriers to recovery and can even make it feel like the post-concussion symptoms are getting worse.
 Fortunately, neuropsychologists knowledgeable in concussion management can treat most of the barriers to recovery and get you on the right track to feeling like yourself again.

 For more information see our concussion blog